You have a deadline that’s due in 2 weeks. Do you A) start today, or B) watch that new Netflix original and tell yourself you’ll look at it tomorrow?

 If this scenario sounds familiar, it’s probably because you and Lizzie have something in common: You both love to put things off until it’s really urgent or your sense of FOMO (fear of missing out) hits an all-time high.

 Dynamic countdown timers in newsletters emphasize the urgency and visually show email subscribers how much time they have left.
-It also helps readers plan and excites them for what’s to come.
+It also helps readers plan, take action and get excited about what’s to come!

 So now that you know about the technical details, let’s move on to the practical part.